gvwilson/thirdbit/src/fiction/iffy/index.md

 *"Because you are the only one we __can__ ask," Suhailah replied, cradling her mug in her hands.
+"We are leaving soon.
-"These entangled particles are the last ones left, so this is the last time we can share our thoughts with someone who is entirely human.
+These entangled particles are the last ones left, so this is the last time we can share our thoughts with someone who is entirely human."*
-We are leaving soon,
-so this is the last time we can have a conversation like this."*

 *"Leaving?
 Like, leaving Earth?